moontowncitizen/constitutional_courier/README.md

 # Constitutional Courier

-Constitutional Courier is a modern, GTK-based desktop application that provides an elegant and intuitive way to explore the United States Constitution.
-Built with Python and GTK 4.0, it offers a clean dark-themed interface that makes reading and searching through constitutional texts comfortable and efficient.
+Constitutional Courier is a modern, desktop application that provides an elegant and intuitive way to explore the United States Constitution.
+Built with Rust and Iced, it offers a clean dark-themed interface that makes reading and searching through constitutional texts comfortable and efficient.
 I am a beginner and I hope you folks enjoy using this.

 ![Constitutional Courier Screenshot](app.png)
 (credit for the icon it is published under the Creative Commons License)